Best Phở Vietnam Best Phở Vietnam

 The Birth of a National Dish

-Phở was born in the late 1800s to early 1900s in northern Vietnam.
-Many food historians believe it first appeared near Hanoi.
+Phở was born in the late 1800s to early 1900s in northern Vietnam, specifically in the Nam Dinh and Hanoi regions.
+Many food historians believe it first appeared near Hanoi during the peak of French colonialism.

 Interestingly, phở likely developed because of French colonialism.
 Before the French arrived in Vietnam, beef wasn't commonly eaten there.
+French settlers commonly ate beef, whereas Vietnamese traditionally ate pork and chicken and used cattle primarily as beasts of burden.
 The French brought their love for beef, particularly in the form of "pot au feu," a French beef stew.
 Local cooks combined this French influence with local ingredients and cooking methods.

-Vietnamese cooks took the beef bones the French didn't want and simmered them for hours to create a rich, flavorful broth.
-They added rice noodles and thinly sliced beef, along with local spices like star anise, cinnamon, and ginger.
+French demand led to a greater availability of beef in Vietnam.
+This in turn produced a surplus of beef bones, which Vietnamese cooks ingeniously transformed into liquid gold.
+They simmered these bones for hours to create a rich, flavorful broth, adding rice noodles and thinly sliced beef, along with local spices like star anise, cinnamon, and ginger.
 This created the first version of phở.

-After Vietnam was divided in 1954, many northerners moved south, bringing their beloved phở with them.
-In southern Vietnam, the dish evolved.
+After Vietnam was divided in 1954 following the French defeat at Dien Bien Phu, nearly a million Northerners moved south.
+Pho migrated with them and gained popularity below the 17th parallel, adapting to the local preferences in each area.
+In southern Vietnam, the dish evolved dramatically.
 The warmer climate and more abundant resources led to a more elaborate version:

-• More herbs and bean sprouts are added
+• More herbs and bean sprouts are provided

 • More meat varieties became available